NeuroJSON/jnifti/JNifTi_specification.md

 ### NIFTIExtension

-In the NIFTI-1/2 format, if `extensions[0]` in the `nifti1_extender` structure is set to non-zero, NIFTI-1 stores 1 or multiple raw data buffers as the extension data.
+In the NIFTI-1/2 format, if `extensions[0]` in the `nifti1_extender` structure is set to non-zero, NIFTI-1 stores one or multiple raw data buffers as the extension data.
 If these extension data buffer present, one may use the `NIFTIExtension` container to store these data buffers for compatibility purposes only.